Quinapril hydrochloride and Hydrochlorothiazide

 pressure is dropping suddenly.
 If you continue to feel unwell, tell your doctor.

-If you have excess vomiting and/or diarrhoea while taking ACCURETIC, or you have any of the following symptoms, tell your
+Tell your doctor if you have excess vomiting and/or diarrhoea while taking Accuretic, or you have any of the following symptoms:

 dry mouth, thirst

 weakness, tiredness, drowsiness

 You may be dehydrated because you are losing too much water.

 Tell your doctor immediately if you feel light-headed or dizzy after taking your first dose of Accuretic, or when your dose

 If you are going to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking Accuretic.

 If you become pregnant while taking Accuretic, tell your doctor immediately.

 If you are about to have any blood tests, tell your doctor that you are taking Accuretic.

 Accuretic may interfere with the results of some tests.